 Trajectory, also called a flight path, is the path followed by a moving object under the action of gravity.
-Usually, the term is used when we're talking about projectiles or satellites (where the regularly repeating trajectory is called an orbit).
-In an object is thrown for short distances, then a parabola is a good approximation of trajectory shape.
+Usually, we use the term when talking about projectiles or satellites (where the regularly repeating trajectory is called an orbit).
+If you were to throw an object for a short distance, then a parabola is a good approximation of trajectory shape.

 Some examples of projectile motion are: